FAQ time Lovelies,

 Naturopath doctor: I haven’t used this route but I know lots of people who swear by it.
 These doctors help patients struggling to conceive by regulating hormones using natural means.
 So vitamins, herbal remedies, foods, that sort of thing.
 There is training out there for them and some science to back things up but, by and large, I think it’s best to be wary… Quacks are more prevalent in this area.
 Word of mouth seems to be the best bet for finding a good one.

 Chiropractor: Some say that when the joints and bones in your body aren’t aligned and nerves are pinched all sorts of things can become problematic… one of them being infertility.
 I haven’t seen a chiropractor for anything fertility related but I do visit one to help me when my back and neck are out.
 I would think about trying this.
-It isn’t going to add any problems if I make sure my hips are aligned and my spine isn’t compressed.
+It isn’t going to add any problems if I make sure my hips are aligned and my spine isn’t compressed – and finding the best chiropractor I can could really help me iron out some of my aches and pains I’ve been meaning to address.
 I would think that this one on its own won’t resolve fertility problems completely.
 But maybe you disagree?

 There you have it.
 Did I miss any alternate treatment options that you’ve tried?
+Have you been to a chiropractor adelaide that helped you immensely and want to share the story?
 See if you feel like adding any of these fertility ramping extras into your treatment plan.